zm1990s/dify-docs/en/guides/tools/tool-configuration/dall-e.md

 ## 1. Apply for OpenAI's API Key

-Please apply for an API Key at [OpenAI Platform](https://platform.openai.com/).
+Please apply for an API Key at [OpenAI Platform](https://platform.openai.com/), and ensure that your account has sufficient Credits.

 ## 2. Fill in the configuration in Dify